We should be very concerned about the surveillance state in the west – but our privacy is not the main reason why.

 A more egregious example was the Citizens United vs. Federal Election Commission ruling where the Supreme Court made it legal for corporations to spend unlimited amounts of money on political campaigns.
 This decision left most people in disbelief as it legalized a fundamentally undemocratic interference in elections.
 Today we can perhaps better appreciate what possessed the judges to make such a ruling.

 Instances where powerful interests can influence the governing and legislative processes by exerting pressure on decision makers are probably frequent and numerous, explaining how the will of the people can be so easily and regularly subverted when this suits powerful interests.
 Most people are opposed to genetically modified foods, but their representatives can’t even make producers label such foods so that consumers could make an informed choice.
 Vast majority of the people are opposed to war but somehow western democracies can’t seem to keep away from military adventures…

-The same logic of influence applies in other vested interests in any nation.
-This is how mass surveillance facilitates an open and systemic subversion of democracy by the ruling oligarchy that operates in the shadows, not in the best interest of the society but in their own best interests.
-The result is that we are increasingly exploited by various predatory interest groups and our societies are diverging ever further from the quality of life we would wish to leave behind for our children.
-Instead of building a humane society and peace we are slip-sliding towards a dystopian world we abhor.
-Far more than infringing on our personal privacy, this is the real harm that can – and will – result from mass surveillance unless there is a strong pushback.
+The same logic of influence applies with other vested interests in any nation.
+This is how mass surveillance enables systemic subversion of democracy by the ruling oligarchy operating in the shadows, not in the best interest of the society but in their own best interests.
+As a result, we are increasingly exploited by various predatory interest groups and our societies are diverging ever further from the quality of life we would wish to leave behind for our children.
+Instead of building a humane society living in peace we are slip-sliding into a dystopian world we abhor.
+Far more than infringing on our personal privacy, mass surveillance can – and will – usher in an ugly world of fear and permanent warfare.
+That is, unless there is a strong pushback.